betula/betula/README.md

-I’m currently working on the [advanced state manager](https://github.com/betula/realar) for React :wink:
+I’m currently working on the [advanced state manager](https://github.com/betula/realar) for React :+1:

 [My articles on dev.to](https://dev.to/betula) :book: